 So let’s make it happen!

 I’m happy to ride on most roads that will allow cyclists but there are now dedicated maps for cycling for Europe and the USA.
-In the USA I used for much of the route produced by the Adventure Cycling Association (ACA).
+In the USA I used, for much of the route, the series produced by the Adventure Cycling Association (ACA).
 I have just used B roads in Europe.
 I am not enthusiastic about cycle paths: they are slow and meandering.
 However in countries such as The Netherlands or Belgium you will be forced to use them.

 1. Distance – work out what the day looks like in terms of distance.

 2. Climbing – what is the elevation profile?
 You will be slow or fast depending on the terrain.
-You might feel comfortable on the bike whatever the challenge but putting up a tent up in darkness is not easy.
+If you are going to be slower on the day it might have significant implications on what you can comfortably achieve at your destination eg. putting up a tent up in darkness is not easy.
 It is best to know what time you will reach your destination.

 4. Pin point exactly where you are going – Google can help you find accommodation and you may also have a map or guidebook to tell you.
 If it is in a city then have a close look to ensure you can get there directly.
 Dealing with ‘one way systems’ and pedestrian precincts is often best researched.